cstate/cstate/README.md

 # !: If you already have one, skip this step
 git init;

+# !: THIS ONLY WORKS ON BASH, USE THE 2ND COMMAND FOR POWERSHELL
 # 2. Then this creates all the necessary directories
+mkdir -p content/issues themes static;
 mkdir -p content/issues, themes, static;

 # 3. We get the config file